 Asunaprevir: May increase the serum concentration of Flecainide.
 Avoid combination

 Boceprevir: May increase the serum concentration of Flecainide.
 Monitor therapy

 Carbonic Anhydrase Inhibitors: May increase the serum concentration of Flecainide.
 Exceptions: Brinzolamide; Dorzolamide.
 Monitor therapy

-CYP2D6 Inhibitors (Strong): May decrease the metabolism of CYP2D6 Substrates.
+CYP2D6 Inhibitors (Strong): May decrease the metabolism of CYP2D6 Substrates (High risk with Inhibitors).
 Consider therapy modification

 Digoxin: Flecainide may increase the serum concentration of Digoxin.
 Monitor therapy